 Attendance and absence requests

-Parents/carers of pupils who will not be attending school are required to telephone the school Attendance Officer before 10.00am to give the reason.
+Parents/carers of pupils who will not be attending school are required to telephone the school Attendance Officer before 9.00am to give the reason.
 The absence slip in the pupil’s planner must be signed by a parent or guardian confirming the reason for absence otherwise the absence will be logged as ‘unauthorised’.
 By law, only the school can authorise an absence.
-The Local Authority’s Education Investigation Service investigates unexplained absences.
+The Local Authority’s Education Support Service (ESS) investigates unexplained absences.

 If, in very exceptional circumstances, parents/carers need to request absence from school they should apply four weeks in advance of absence by completing an official ‘Pupil Leave of Absence’ form.